Introduction Tax Audit Questions – MNR v Cameco Corporation

-The CRA's response to the Cameco decision illustrates why you should retain an experienced Canadian tax lawyer early in the CRA tax audit process.
-Without the aid of a Canadian tax lawyer, you risk facing the unreasonable scrutiny of a CRA tax auditor who cares little about trampling your rights.
+Above all, the Cameco case reveals why you should retain an experienced Canadian tax lawyer early in the CRA tax audit process.
+Without the aid of a tax lawyer, you risk facing the unreasonable scrutiny of a CRA tax auditor who cares little about trampling your rights.

-After reviewing the Canada Revenue Agency's tax-audit powers, this article examines the Federal Court of Appeal's Cameco decision and the CRA's response to that decision.
-This article ends by providing tax tips in light of the Cameco decision and the CRA's tax-audit policy.
+After reviewing the Canada Revenue Agency's tax-audit powers, this article examines the Cameco decision and discusses tax tips that you may draw from the decision.

-Tax Audit Powers under Section 231.1 and Compliance Order under Section 231.7: The Income Tax Act legislation at issue in Cameco
+CRA Tax Audit Powers under Section 231.1 and Compliance Order under Section 231.7

-The Cameco decision concerned the legislation underlying the CRA's most basic audit power: section 231.1 of Canada's Income Tax Act.
+The Cameco decision revolved around the provision underlying the CRA's most basic audit power: section 231.1 of Canada's Income Tax Act.